Making Early Successional Habitat in the Right Places

 Partners in the Young Forest Initiative include federal and state natural resource agencies, land trusts, conservation organizations, towns and counties, universities, timber products companies, and private landowners.

-Partners share knowledge gained from studying how different animals use different habitats.
-They also make and renew young forest and shrubland – thick, short-lived early successional habitats that many kinds of wildlife need.
+Partners share knowledge gained from research into how different animals use different habitats.
+They also actively make and renew young forest and shrubland – thick, short-lived early successional habitats that many kinds of wildlife need.

-Using science-based land management techniques, partners create the right amount of young forest in the right places to ensure healthy populations of mammals, birds, reptiles, and pollinators.
+Using science-based land management techniques, partners create the right amount of young forest in the right places to ensure healthy populations of mammals, birds, reptiles and amphibians, and pollinators.

 When an area, state, or region has enough young trees and native shrubs, landowners use their properties in sound and economically viable ways, working forests thrive, and forest health and diversity get a boost.